khaledimad/Scraping-In-Depth/README.md

 In the first, we will be trying out scraping using APIs.

 The second and more intricate part will be an in-depth scrape into e-bay's playstation 4 search pages in order to later using basic statistical analysis to examine which sellers advertise and sponsor on eBay.

+An additional file is included showing a quick overview of how to fetch search results, download them as htm files and later parse them with BeautifulSoup.